 - more accurate and repeatable than mechanical end switches,

 - wide operating voltage.

-If you plan to make or your CNC machine or other machine/device, you can use a 3d model (for 3d model click the first link above, under download you have a STEP model).
-For easier working or inclusion Homing sensor on the machine during the development/construction.
+If you plan to make or your CNC machine or another machine/device, you can use a 3d model (for 3d model click the first link above, under download you have a STEP model).
+For easier working or inclusion of Homing sensor on the machine during the development/construction.
 In the phase of development/construction is very important if you can eliminate or solve problems because in construction is that much easier than later on machine or device.

 PoLabs web page.

 Please check also our blog posts It can help you to improve your machines or get some ideas on how to even make them better!

 - Bipolar stepper motor driver – PoStep25-256

 - Introduction to CNC hardware – electronics